shizhediao/NeMo-Curator/nemo_curator/scripts/climb_data_curation/README.md

 2. **Improve compatibility between Step 4/6 and nemo-curator**
    Steps 4 and 6 currently rely on custom code, which has poor compatibility with **nemo-curator**.
 This needs to be optimized.

+3. **Data Mixture Bootstrap**
+   Implement the data mixture bootstrap process.
+It is better to implement this after completing the implementation of Step 5.

 ## Requirements

 - `seaborn`